icemiliang/pyvot/demo/README.md

 #### A quick comparison to Sinkhorn OT
 Suppose we want to align 100 samples to another 100 samples.
-VOT will produce a one-to-one map while Sinkhorn produces a many-to-may map due to the nature of these two maps.
+VOT produces a one-to-one map while Sinkhorn yields a many-to-may map due to the nature of these two maps.
 As a result, for each source sample, Sinkhorn will give a weighted average location of its multiple targets.
 A more comprehensive comparison between VOT and Sinkhorn OT is a todo.